apache/cordova-new-committer-and-pmc/README.md

 ## 10. Invite the PMC member to the `#pmc` Slack Channel

-If the new PMC member is using Slack, invite them to the private 'pmc' Slack channel
+If the new PMC member is using Slack, invite them to the private `#pmc` Slack channel